Families: What to Know

 If your loved one has completed a Release of Information (ROI) and wants you to be involved in their discharge process, the case manager will contact you prior to their discharge to help you arrange the details.

 Your loved one’s case manager will continue to be involved in their recovery long after they have left Laguna.
-Case managers stay in regular contact with their program alumni, checking in to make sure they’re going to their outpatient treatment programs, attending group, finding a sponsor and transitioning well to their new living environment.
+Case managers stay in regular contact with their program alumni, checking in to make sure they’re going to their outpatient treatment programs, attending groups, finding a sponsor, and transitioning well to their new living environment.
 Case managers are former program alumni themselves and can answer any questions your loved one may have and help them navigate their various treatment options in recovery.

 Supporting Your Loved One